How much of the build can I do myself?

 Hands-on selfbuilders can do much of the labour themselves, using what building skills they already have, learning new ones and working alongside tradespeople hired for specific jobs.
 This is the cheapest approach to self build, but also the hardest.

-Most selfbuilders fall between the two, buying, for example, a timber-frame design off a package company who erect it, but then hiring in subcontractors to clad it, roof it and fit out the interior.
+Most selfbuilders fall somewhere between the a fully turn-key project and carrying out the build themselves.
+They will buy, for example, a timber-frame design off a package company who erect it, but then hire in subcontractors to clad it, roof it and fit out the interior.

 Many selfbuilders manage their own projects.
 Others, less confident or experienced, prefer to hire a professional project manager.
 It is advisable to have access to someone whose expertise and judgement you trust – if only for reassurance.